duskb1t/duskb1t.github.io/_posts/intelligence/2024-05-08-htb-intelligence.md

 <img src="/assets/img/intelligence/Untitled 7.png" alt="Untitled 7.png" style="width:800px;">

-That is exactly what we would do by requesting a **silver ticket** with Impacket.
+That is exactly what we will do by requesting a **silver ticket** with Impacket.

 I recently discovered that my VM is broken when it comes to Kerberos authentication.
 I will eventually have to fix it, but for now running the next command in the PwnBox worked just fine.